drborges/arbor/packages/arbor-store/README.md

 doTheDishesTodo.priorityChanged = true
 ```

 When building your data model like that, you may need to serialize that data model without losing type information, so when you deserialize that data you get back instances of the correct classes representing each part of your data.
-For that, check out [@arborjs/json](packages/arbor-json/).
+Check out [@arborjs/json](../arbor-json#arborjsjson) for that.

 ## Learn By Example

-We've put together a couple of codesanboxes with examples on how to use Arbor in a React app with code comments further explaining some of the concepts which you may find helpful.
+We've put together a couple of CodeSanboxes with examples of how to use Arbor in a React app with code comments further explaining some of the concepts that you may find helpful.

 > [!NOTE]
 > We'll put together some Vanilla JS examples of Arbor usage soon.